Don't Worry, Be Happy

-"Don't Worry, Be Happy" is a 1988 song by Bobby McFerrin, released as the first single from his album Simple Pleasures (1988).
+"Don't Worry, Be Happy" is a 1988 song by Bobby McFerrin, released as the lead single from his album Simple Pleasures (1988).
 It was the first a cappella song to reach number-one on the Billboard Hot 100 chart, a position it held for two weeks.
-Released in conjunction with the film Cocktail, the song peaked at number-one on September 24, 1988, displacing "Sweet Child o' Mine" by Guns N' Roses.
+Released in conjunction with the film Cocktail, the song peaked at number one on September 24, 1988, displacing "Sweet Child o' Mine" by Guns N' Roses.

 The song also peaked at number 11 on the Billboard Hot Black Singles chart and number seven on the Billboard Hot Adult Contemporary Tracks chart.
-It hit number one in Australia and stayed there for 7 weeks.
-It was also a hit in the United Kingdom, reaching number two during its fifth week on the UK Singles Chart.
-In Canada, the song reached number one in its eighth week.
+It hit number one in Australia and stayed there for seven weeks.
+The song was also a hit in the United Kingdom, reaching number two during its fifth week on the UK Singles Chart.
+In Canada, "Don't Worry, Be Happy" reached number one in its eighth week.
 One critic noted it as a "formula for facing life's trials".
 At the 1989 Grammy Awards, "Don't Worry, Be Happy" won the awards for Song of the Year, Record of the Year, and Best Male Pop Vocal Performance.

 In 2024, the single was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".